-Tends to make decisions based on how things have always been done.
+Tends to make decisions based on how we have always done things.
 Status Quo!

-Steps in Decision Making

-33. Make a list of all possible courses of problem solving action.
+Ste ps in Decision Making 33.
+Make a list of all possible courses of action.
 Step 1 34.
 Review the reason you are making this decision.
 Step 2 (Be objective) 35.
-Weigh the good and bad consequences that can happen because of each possible action Step 3
+Weigh the good and bad consequences that can happen because of each possible action.
+Step 3

 36. Add any new actions that may have come up because of Step 2 and 3.
 Then review the total list including the Do Nothing choice.
-Step 4 37.
+Step 4 - 37.
 Now, make the decision and plans to reduce the risks that may show up as a result of the decision.
 Step 5